nurul3101/nurul3101/README.md

 #### Currently Learning :book:

-- Trying my hands Rust
+- Trying my hands at Rust

 #### You can reach out to me at